Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): BoMB and Challenges

 \subsection{BoM Tree}

-The \texttt{bom} table is a list of intermediate and raw materials and the quantities required to make a particular product and their quantities.
-It can be logically expressed in a tree structure.
+The \texttt{bom} table represents an item along with its constituent child items and their quantities.
+Such a relationship can be logically expressed in a tree structure, which we call a BoM tree.
+A record in the \texttt{bom} table is identified by a parent item ID and the child item ID.
+To obtain the components of an item, the \texttt{bom} table is scanned by specifying the item ID as a parent.
 An example of a BoM tree is shown in Figure~\ref{fig:bom-tree}.
 The product consists of several major materials (hereafter, "root materials" for convenience).
-For example, in the production of sandwiches, the major materials correspond to bread and the ingredients inside (e.g., tuna salad).
+For example, in the production of sandwiches, the root materials correspond to bread and the ingredients inside (e.g., tuna salad).
 Each root material is made from multiple materials.
-In the example of bread, the material is dough, and the raw materials are flour, yeast, etc.
+For example, for bread, the material is dough, and the raw materials are flour, yeast, etc.

-To support BoMs in other manufacturing industries~\cite{Younus10,OpenBOM} such as in aircraft and robots industries, we introduce parameters for BoM trees: the number of root materials, the number of materials that make up each root material tree (\texttt{\seqsplit{material\_tree\_size}}), and the number of raw materials in each leaf material (\texttt{\seqsplit{raw-materials-per-leaf}}).

 When starting the benchmark, the BoM trees are initialized as follows.
 (1) Select a set of materials with size \texttt{\seqsplit{material\_tree\_size}}.
 (2) Select the root material from them.
 (3) Add the remaining materials as child nodes to random tree nodes.
 (4) Add \texttt{\seqsplit{raw-materials-per-leaf}} raw materials to each leaf of the tree.
 Raw materials are randomly selected from \texttt{\seqsplit{raw-materials-types}}.
 (5) After generating all trees until \texttt{\seqsplit{materials-types}} materials are exhausted, assign \texttt{\seqsplit{material-trees-per-product}} trees to each product.
-Though the tree structure is randomly configured by default for versatility in BoMB, skew may be given depending on the target industry.
+Although the tree structure is randomly configured by default for versatility in BoMB, skew may be given depending on the target industry.